tangentyh/notes-of-tan/javaNotes.md

      public static final ThreadLocal<SimpleDateFormat> dateFormat =
          ThreadLocal.withInitial(() -> new SimpleDateFormat("yyyy-MM-dd"));
      ```
-     - why
+     - motivations -- avoid synchronization and blocking and boost performance
        - the internal data structures used by `SimpleDateFormat` can be corrupted by concurrent access, and synchronization is expensive
-       - `Random` is thread safe, but inefficient if multiple threads need to wait for a single shared generator
+       - `Random` is thread safe using `AtomicLong::compareAndSet`, but inefficient if multiple threads need to wait for a single shared generator

 1. `Runnable` -- should be implemented by any class whose instances are intended to be executed by a thread
    ```java